adventuremomblog

 Greenfield Lake Park in Wilmington, North Carolina

-There is a walking trail, playground, fishing and canoe, kayak, and paddleboat rentals.
+The park has a walking trail, playground, fishing and canoe, kayak, and paddleboat rentals.

 Fort Fisher State Recreation Area in Wilmington, North Carolina